jsekamane/FixedAuctionNYOP/EEPaper/README.md

 **Private value treatment** (*NYOP_P*).
 Another way in which price discovery will change is by restricting the common channel.
 This the the purpose of the private value treatment.
 Here buyers can only see their own bids.
 Buyers still have the ability to learn the threshold level though the individual channel, but they now have less information about competing buyers.
 Comparing the results from this treatment with the previous might help to answer how buyers discover the threshold level.
 Whether its by individually and repeatedly submitting bids or mainly through observing what others bid.
 When this treatment removes the option to observe others, do buyers then submit more individual bids?
 And are they further from guessing the true threshold level?
 And ultimately what are the effects on revenue?

-### Participants: sample size and motivation.
+### Participants: sample size, motivation and incentive problems.

 ### Technology and execution
-Mozilla Labs’ TogetherJS.
-Platform independent (PC, Mac, Smartphone, Tablet, etc).
-Experiment not restricted to a lab setting, but can be executed in classrooms, cafeterias, etc. And can be executed online.
-Payout in cash, or using micropayment service (MobilePay, Paypal, etc).
+The experiment will be built as a web-application.
+It will rely on Mozilla Labs’ TogetherJS to enable simultaneous action of participants.
+The reason for building the experiment as a web-application is that it then becomes independent of the platform (PC, Mac, Smartphone, Tablet, etc).
+And thus the experiment is not strictly restricted to a ‘lab’ setting, but can be executed in classrooms, cafeterias, as well as over the internet.
+Participants are paid in cash, or using micropayment service (MobilePay, Paypal, etc).
+I would like to run the experiment three times; inside the lab, in-person outside the lab, online.

-### etc.

 ## Evaluating experiment -- interpreting results